OpenRLHF/OpenRLHF/README.md

 ### Supervised Fine-tuning

 OpenRLHF's model checkpoint is fully compatible with HuggingFace models.
-You can specify the model name or path using `--pretrain`, `--reward_pretrain` and `--critic_pretrain`.
+You can specify the model name or path using `--pretrain  {name or path}`, `--reward_pretrain  {name or path}` and `--critic_pretrain  {name or path}`.
 We have provided some pre-trained checkpoints and datasets on [HuggingFace OpenLLMAI](https://huggingface.co/OpenLLMAI).

 Then you can use the startup scripts we provide in the [examples/scripts](./examples/scripts/) directory, or start the training using the following commands.